Parallelizable memory recurrent units: Acknowledgments

 \section{Acknowledgments}

-This work has been the subject of a patent application (Number: EP26151077).
+This work has been the subject of patent applications (Numbers: EP26151077 and EP26175248.9).
 Florent De Geeter gratefully acknowledges the financial support of the Walloon Region for Grant No. 2010235 – ARIAC by DW4AI.
 Gaspard Lambrechts is a postdoctoral researcher of the \emph{Fund for Scientific Research} (FNRS) from the \emph{Wallonia-Brussels Federation} in Belgium.
 The present research benefited from computational resources made available on Lucia, the Tier-1 supercomputer of the Walloon Region, infrastructure funded by the Walloon Region under the grant agreement n°1910247.
 This work was supported by the Belgian Government through the Federal Public Service Policy and Support.